-If you cannot see the red light, try dip your fingers in water and moisturize the bottom of the strap to create better contact with the skin.
+If you cannot see the red light, try dipping your fingers in water and moisturizing the bottom of the strap to create better contact with the skin.

 - The appropriate way to wear the heart rate monitor is under clothing when the straps with electrodes are touching the skin surface.

-Can you use any heart rate monitor with a peloton?
-As a whole, you can use any heart rate monitor with Peloton bike and tread, as long as they are compatible with ANT+ wireless technology.
+- You can use any heart rate monitor with Peloton bike and tread, as long as they are compatible with ANT+ wireless technology.

 These include most of the popular devices like:

 - You can use a peloton heart rate monitor with other apps that have Bluetooth or ANT+ sensors to measure the heart rate or use HR to calculate workout intensity, track progress, and estimate calories burned.